Arlodotexe/windows-interact/README.md

 ### `System.PowerShell()`
 ---
 Run a PowerShell command

-Instead of simply printing errors and output, errors that occur will use System.error() and the output will use System.log()

 This is playing with real power.
 See [here](https://docs.microsoft.com/en-us/powershell/module/?view=powershell-6) and [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/?view=powershell-6) for resources on what you can do with PowerShell to automate and interact with Windows, beyond what Windows interact provides